How to Create Data Center Best Practice Security Profiles

 To detect known and unknown threats in your network traffic, attach security profiles to all security policy rules that allow traffic on the network, so that the firewall inspects all allowed traffic.
 The firewall applies security profiles to traffic that matches the security policy allow rule, scans traffic in accordance with the security profile settings, and then takes appropriate actions to protect the network.
 The recommendations for best practice security profiles apply to all four of the data center traffic flows except as noted.

-Update threat content as often as often as possible without disrupting operations so that you have the latest threat prevention signatures and content (antivirus, anti-spyware, vulnerabilities, malware, etc.) on the firewall and block the latest threats.
-You can manage new and modified App-IDs, and if necessary, delay the installation of App-ID content updates to test whether new or modified App-IDs break any existing applications.
+Download content updates automatically and install them as soon as possible so that you have the latest threat prevention signatures and content (antivirus, anti-spyware, vulnerabilities, malware, etc.) on the firewall and block the latest threats.

 You don’t need a URL Filtering subscription for data center firewalls if there is no direct outbound connection to the internet.
 Firewalls that don’t connect directly to the internet don’t need the PAN-DB URL Filtering solution because it identifies internet URLs, not private data center URLs, so importing the PAN-DB database and checking URLs against it doesn’t apply to data center traffic.
 If you’re not sure whether a firewall has URL traffic, get a trial URL Filtering subscription and set the profile to alert on all URL categories to identify any URL traffic.
 Otherwise, URL Filtering should take place on firewalls at the network perimeter where user traffic enters and exits the network, not at the data center perimeter.
 Consider creating custom URL categories (